maxpou/maxpou.fr/_posts/2017-03-28-chaining-filter-js.md

     creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 ---

-I recently realize a POC with [VueJs](https://github.com/maxpou/find-a-room-vuejs2).
-I was confronted to this problem: **how to apply an unknown number of filter to a collection.**
+I recently realize a POC with [Vue.js](https://github.com/maxpou/find-a-room-vuejs2).
+I was confronted to this problem: **how to apply an unknown number of filter to a collection?**

+My previous POC works like this: when I click to a filter, this filter is automatically push in an array of filter.
+And printed datas depends on this array of filters.

 ![]({{ site.url }}/images/articles/2017/chaining-filter-js/example.png)